Atlanta Track Club

 Atlanta Track Club is a non-profit, running organization for the Atlanta metropolitan area in Georgia, United States.
 It supports youth and adult running at all levels and hosts an elite team.
 The club created the AJC Peachtree Road Race.
+The club also manages the Atlanta Marathon.

 Atlanta Track Club Elite

-Atlanta Track Club Elite (ATC) was founded in 2016 as a group of elite runners competing at the worlds highest level.
-The group mainly has a focus on the middle distance events of the 800m and 1500m.
+Atlanta Track Club Elite (ATC) was founded in 2015.
+The group mainly focuses on the middle distance events of the 800m and 1500m.
 The group has a partnership with Adidas.

 Amy Yoder Begley was named the ATC coach in 2014.
 The club announced they were separating with Begley and her husband in 2023.
-Tommy Nohilly was hired as the head coach.
+Athetes Gemma Finch, Emma Grace-Hurley, and Allie Wilson left the club to follow Begley.
+Tom Nohilly was hired as the head coach.

+ATC member Luke Houser won bronze in the men’s 1500 m at the 2025 World Athletics Indoor Championships.